kybidium/etch-a-sketch-js/README.md

 # etch-a-sketch-js
-Implementation of etch-a-sketch website using javascript.
+Implementation of an etch-a-sketch webpage using Javascript, HTML, and CSS.